What's In an Age?

 Unlike most animals, we can tell exactly how old bears are.
 Bears can be aged by removing and sectioning a small premolar tooth near their canine teeth.
 Just like a tree has growth rings for each year of life, rings show up in the cross section of the tooth.
 Because bears den each year, there is a period of time where lack of food creates ring.
 Over the years, enamel coats each ring so that when you look at a section of bear tooth under a scope, you see a ring for each year the bear has been alive.

 While we can tell the age of individual bears, determining the average life-span for wild black bears is very difficult.
 Many bear die in the wild that are not examined and aged by biologists.
 We can only report on the ages of bears we have documented over the years.

-The 2 oldest known bears from Florida were both 20 years old – a male caught in 2008 in Marion County and a female killed in 1985 during a legal bear hunt held on Apalachicola Wildlife Management Area.
+The oldest known male Florida black bear was 20 years old and caught in 2008 in Marion County.
+In 2014, the oldest known female Florida black bear was caught in Santa Rosa County and aged at 22 years old.
 In August 2013, the oldest known wild black bear died in Minnesota of natural causes at the age of 39 years old.
 She was actually the oldest wild bear, of any species, in the world.

 In captivity, black bears have been known to live into their 30's.
 Because adult black bears have no predators aside humans and other bears, they tend to live longer than most other wild animals.

 In Florida, a large contributor to black bear mortality is collisions with vehicles.
 In an average year, over 200 bears are killed on Florida roads.

 Life Expectancy and Mortality:

 Cubs: Approximately 25-50% of all cubs die before they are one year old.
 Natural causes of death include drowning, den cave-ins, hypothermia due to flooded dens, starvation, or infections from injuries.

 Two of the biggest threats are other bears (who see the cubs as an easy meal) and being hit by vehicles.